Or-Arbiv1/video-player/README.md

   actual quality levels (`hls.levels`) plus an **Auto** (ABR) option.
 - **Chapters on the timeline** — YouTube-style segments with 4px gaps, sized to each chapter's share of the video.
+- **Error handling** — every failure surface shows a message instead of failing silently: fatal HLS errors, native-Safari playback errors, a rejected `play()` or fullscreen call, and uncaught render errors (via an app-level error boundary).
+Streaming/playback failures block the frame with a "refresh the page" message; a denied fullscreen request (playback is unaffected) gets a small non-blocking toast instead.
+See `decisions.md` #13.
 - **Timeline interaction**
   - **Hover** → tooltip showing the hovered time (`mm:ss`) and the chapter name at that point;
     the hovered chapter segment highlights in periwinkle blue.